Gestational diabetes: how does it affect your pregnancy and baby?

 CHOOSING YOUR PREGNANCY HEALTHCARE TEAM

+From the moment you discover you’re pregnant, you're on a steep learning curve.
 You’ll need to make decisions about your care during your pregnancy and for the birth.
-Here’s how it works.

 POLYCYSTIC OVARY SYNDROME (PCOS)